-I am a lifestyle and documentary photographer based out of Coeur d’Alene, Idaho, where I live with my husband, our two boys, and a people-pleasing Golden Retriever.
+I am a documentary photographer based out of Coeur d’Alene, Idaho, where I live with my husband, our two boys, and a people-pleasing Golden Retriever.
 I also work as a college writing instructor, and when I’m not raising kiddos, creating, or teaching, I’m burrowed away somewhere reading a book or dealing with intense wanderlust.

 Some of the most vivid memories from my early childhood involve the act of storytelling.
 When I began school, I took quickly to writing, transfixed by the way I could conjure my imagination into words.
 Photographs piqued my interest in a similar vein, and when I finally got my hands on a camera of my own (a pink and purple LeClic that I won peddling Girl Scout cookies), making photographs became a means to conjure not just my imagination, but my world, into a print that I could hold in my hand.